KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 <br>
 Through ...
 *
-Enticing headlines, arguably "click-bait" (Upworthy's rule of thumb is to write the headline 25 different ways)
+Enticing headlines, also called "click-bait" and generally frowned upon by respected media (Upworthy's rule of thumb is to write each headline 25 different ways, then user test to choose the best one)
 *
 Content invoking an emotional response
 *